dmikey/henka/README.md

-henka 変化 (a side step to avoid an attack)
+henka 変化
 =====

-Light, portable, responsive javascript - responsive all the things.
+Light, portable, responsive javascript (a side step to avoid an attack).

 A single purpose library compatible with IE 6, 7, 8, 9, 10.
 Safari, Chrome, Firefox.